 If we decide to submit an application for accelerated approval for our product candidates, there can be no assurance that such submission or application will be accepted or that any expedited development, review or approval will be granted on a timely basis, or at all.
-The FDA could require us to conduct further studies prior to considering our application or granting approval of any type.
+In the event we do not receive accelerated approval, the related development costs associated with our product candidates will increase and the related timelines will be delayed.
+The FDA could require us to conduct further studies prior to considering our application or granting approval of any type and may require us to have a confirmatory trial to verify the clinical benefit of the product candidate underway and partially or fully enrolled before granting approval.
+Even if we receive accelerated approval from the FDA, it will be subject to rigorous post marketing requirements, including the completion of confirmatory post market clinical trials, submission to the FDA of periodic progress reports on confirmatory trials, and submission to the FDA of all promotional materials prior to their dissemination.
+The FDA could seek to withdraw accelerated approval for multiple reasons, including if we fail to conduct any required post market study with due diligence; a post market study does not confirm the predicted clinical benefit; other evidence shows that the product is not safe or effective under the conditions of use; or we disseminate promotional materials that are found by the FDA to be false and misleading.
+Under the Consolidated Appropriations Act for 2023, the FDA may use expedited procedures to withdraw any product for which we receive accelerated approval if our confirmatory trials fail to verify the purported clinical benefits.
 A failure to obtain accelerated approval or any other form of expedited development, review or approval for our product candidates would result in a longer time period to commercialization of such product candidate, if any, could increase the cost of development of such product candidate and could harm our competitive position in the marketplace.